Dunlop Crybaby Rack Wah

 Figure 3 - Playing loud doesn’t always mean playing good.
 Reach for the volume knob when things get noisy.

 Overall, prevention is important to avoiding tinnitus.
-High volumes can make a great guitar riff ten times as good- but breaks should be taken.
-If loud sound can not be avoided, it is best to take 30 minutes breaks when possible- usually when hearing loss is noticed.
+High volumes can make a great guitar riff ten times as good, but breaks should be taken.
+If loud sound can not be avoided, it is best to take 30 minutes breaks when possible, certainly if hearing loss is noticed.
 There are custom fit earplugs available that can decrease frequencies on all levels by the same amount- so sound and music won’t be distorted.
-Cheaper brands will of course distort music, but are cheaper.
-In any event, it should be noted that toilet paper and a little creativity will do nothing- at least, nothing beneficial.
+This really is worth spending some money on: titanium plugs are best e.g. Isolate Pro.
+Cheaper brands will of course protect your ears, but do distort the music, to a greater or lesser extent.
+In any event toilet paper and a little creativity will do nothing- at least, nothing beneficial.
 In all seriousness, consider turning the volume down a little for the next jam session to keep your playing career both long and enjoyable.

 learn guitar

-One Response to “Tinnitus – A Frightening Affliction for Guitarists”
+One thought on “Tinnitus – A Frightening Affliction for Guitarists”

 Leave a Reply